Richard Cain: Possible murder motives

 During the early 1970s, Cain became involved in a burglary ring masterminded by Outfit capo Marshall Caifano.
 It has been speculated that Caifano had learned of Cain's informant status and had received permission from Accardo to murder Cain.
 Caifano was reported to have been in Rose's Sandwich Shop only two hours before Cain's murder.
 After Cain's death, the Chicago Tribune reported that Cain had once bugged Caifano's bedroom.

 Cain was also reported to have been "arguing violently" with senior Outfit figure Gus Alex shortly before Cain's death over Cain's plans to organize 12-day gambling cruises for Chicago high-rollers off the Florida coast.

 Several Chicago Tribune articles printed in the days after Cain's death reported speculation by investigators that Cain's murder was in retaliation for the murder of Sam DeStefano the previous April.

 Alleged involvement in the JFK assassination

-According to a biography of Sam Giancana written by his family, Giancana told his younger brother that it was Cain and Charles Nicoletti, not Lee Harvey Oswald, who were in the Texas Book Depository on November 22, 1963.
+According to a biography of Sam Giancana written by his family, Giancana told his younger brother that it was Cain and Charles Nicoletti, not Lee Harvey Oswald, who were in the Texas School Book Depository on November 22, 1963.
 According to Michael J. Cain, there was no evidence to support the rumors that his half-brother was directly involved in the assassination of John F. Kennedy as a gunman.

 Richard Cain was at the Criminal Courts Building 26th & California, Chicago, Illinois the day of the Kennedy assassination - per John J. Flood who worked with Richard Cain.
 According to historian Lamar Waldron in his book The Hidden History of the JFK Assassination (2013), Richard Cain did not shoot the president but acted as an informant on behalf of mobster John Roselli for the Chicago assassination attempt planned for November 2, 1963.